jpmmcneill/dbt-graph-theory/README.md

 ### [graph_is_connected](tests/generic/graph_is_connected.sql)

 Arguments:
-- edge_id: the name of the field for the edge_id column in the given table graph representation.
+- edge_id [text]: the name of the field for the edge_id column in the given table graph representation.
-- vertex_1: the name of the field for the vertex_1 column in the given table graph representation.
+- vertex_1 [text]: the name of the field for the vertex_1 column in the given table graph representation.
-- vertex_2: the name of the field for the vertex_2 column in the given table graph representation.
+- vertex_2 [text]: the name of the field for the vertex_2 column in the given table graph representation.
 - graph_id [Optional, text]: the name of the field for the graph_id column in the given table graph representation.

 Usage: